Common Questions for Families

 NOTE: Some districts/schools will provide devices to your child.
 If you have questions about which device to use, please speak to your child’s teacher or proctor.

-– If necessary for your student, assistive technology should be provided by the district or school.
+- Any assistive technology that your student may need (this should be provided by the district or school

 How do I create the best testing environment at home?

-The best advice we have is to create a test taking atmosphere that is conducive to focus and engagement.
-We suggest removing any toys or additional electronics from the test taking area and reducing the amount of activity that might be around the student while testing. (e.g. siblings watching TV in the same room).
-It can also be helpful to reduce loud noises or conversations that may occur in or around the same space as the student.
+The best advice we have is to create a test-taking atmosphere that is conducive to focus and engagement.
+We suggest removing any toys or additional electronics from the test-taking area and reducing the amount of activity that might be around the student while testing (e.g., siblings watching TV in the same room).
+It can also be helpful to reduce loud noises or conversations that may occur in or around the student’s space.
 It is also a good idea to make sure that the student has eaten before the test, to remove any interruptions that hunger may cause.

 An environment with limited distractions helps students stay engaged and focused on their assessment.
-When students are focused, they are better suited to do their best, ensuring reliable, accurate insights for their teacher to personalize instruction.
+When students are focused, they are better suited to do their best, ensuring reliable, accurate insights for their teacher.

 How do I prepare my child to take tests online?

-How do I make sure our equipment works and can feel assured my child’s answers are getting submitted and recorded correctly?
+How do I make sure our equipment works and that my child’s answers will be submitted and recorded correctly?